Having an individual retirement account, or IRA, is a smart way to plan for retirement and defer paying taxes on your money.

 Etrade is another well-known name in the investment community.
 Their trade fees are a bit higher at $6.95, and they require a $500 minimum account balance.
 They have a tiered fee structure that caters more to hands-on investors who want to trade big and often – if you’re a more casual investor or trading smaller amounts, you could end up paying a lot in fees.

 If you’re looking for a place that will let you contribute to an IRA without having to babysit it or spend a lot of time researching the market, Betterment might be the best option for you.
-They offer no account minimum, and automated account management algorithms that optimize your earnings while staying within the risk parameters that you set.

 How Can You Get Help with Opening a Roth IRA?